Era-Of-Tharuna/appian-case-knowledge-assistant/README.md

 Uses a limited set of sample policy documents

-Prototype focuses on retrieval logic and UI experience
+Focuses on retrieval logic and UI experience

 Does not include authentication or live Appian APIs

-Designed for demonstration and evaluation purposes
+Built as a functional prototype for demonstration purposes

 🎯 Future Enhancements

-Native Appian plug-in integration
+Native Appian plug-in / SAIL component integration

-Support for large-scale document ingestion
+Large-scale document ingestion (PDFs, regulations, SOPs)

 Real-time policy update detection

-Role-based access control for compliance
+Role-based access control and compliance enforcement

+LLM-powered reasoning and summarization

 🏁 Conclusion

-This project demonstrates how AI-powered, context-aware knowledge retrieval can dramatically improve case handling efficiency, accuracy, and compliance within Appian-powered enterprises.
+This project demonstrates how AI-powered, context-aware knowledge retrieval can significantly improve:

+Case resolution speed

+Decision accuracy

+Regulatory compliance

+By embedding intelligence directly into Appian workflows, the Appian AI Knowledge Assistant reduces operational friction and empowers agents to make faster, more informed decisions.

-⭐ If you like this project, feel free to star the repo!
+⭐ If you find this project useful, feel free to star the repository!git status